flyboyhoward/camera-pose-analyse/README.md

 Download toolbox from  http://petercorke.com/wordpress/

-.docx is details during analyse two similar iamge taken in different camrea pose
+File .docx is details during analyse two similar iamge taken in different camrea pose.

-The resualt shows camera pose change
+The resualt shows camera pose change.

+It was tested on Matlab 2016a.